• Short references within the text are given wholly or partly in parentheses (brackets) .

 Authors with the same surname

-• Make a distinction between authors with the same surname by including the author's initial or if the initial is shared too, the full first name:
+• Make a distinction between authors with the same surname by including the author's first name in the prose or iinitial in a parenthetical citation:

 The theory was propounded in 1970 ...
 (A. Larsen 21).